 Last Updated on

 Feeding your little ones something they like which is at the same time healthy is a tough task indeed.
-Kids just tend to prefer foods that are bad for them, like junk and processed food.
-Another problem you might be facing is that of time: as busy or working mothers, it might be hard for you to pack a nutritious meal into their lunch boxes before they head off to school.
+Kids just tend to prefer foods that are unhealthy for them, like biscuits, noodles, pizzas, bakery foods and ready to make mixes, etc. Another problem you might be facing is that of time: as busy or working parents, it might be hard for you to pack a nutritious meal into their lunch boxes before they head off to school.
 Luckily for you, this article provides ten children’s lunch box ideas that are unique, delicious and healthy.

 Easy Lunch Box Ideas & Recipes for Kids

 This is a refreshing drink for anyone, especially if the weather is warm.
 However, make sure you do not replace water with smoothies or fruit juices.
 The easiest recipe to make a fruit smoothie is by combining fruits of your choice (ideally bananas, apples, mangoes, custard apples, strawberries, etc.) with milk, nuts, cinnamon and vanilla essence in a blender.
 Adjust the amounts to get the consistency you desire.
 It is preferable you sweeten the drink with jaggery or honey rather than refined white sugar if required as most of the fruits have natural sweetness in them.